gimlet-io/gimlet-website/src/docs/install-gimletd-and-enable-release-automation.md

 +    size: 5Gi
 ```

-GimletD uses to volumes:
+The purpose of these volumes are:
-- the `data` volume for the sqlite database to keep metadata in it
+- the `data` volume is for the sqlite database to keep metadata in it.
-- the `repo-cache` volume what GimletD uses as scratch space for git operations.
-It is a good practice to add a volume under it, so the high IO work GimletD does is performed on a real disk, with measurable and controllable IO, and not on the operating system disk.
+- the `repo-cache` volume is what GimletD uses as scratch space for git operations.
+It is good practice to add a volume under it, so the high IO work GimletD does is performed on a real disk, with measurable and controllable IO, and not on the operating system disk.

 ### Expose the GimletD API with an Ingress